Millions urged to evacuate as Florida Gulf Coast braces for Hurricane Ian

 It also may prove one of the costliest, with data modeling service Enki Research projecting storm-related damages ranging from $38 billion to more than $60 billion.

-Ian moved across the southeastern edge of the Gulf of Mexico headed for Florida after thrashing Cuba earlier on Tuesday, knocking out the country's electrical grid and ravaging the western end of the island with violent winds and flooding.
+Ian churned across the southeastern edge of the Gulf of Mexico headed for Florida after thrashing Cuba, knocking out the country's electrical grid and ravaging the western end of the island with violent winds and flooding.

-To ease traffic congestion during evacuations, authorities suspended toll collections along major highways in central Florida and Tampa Bay area.
+In Florida, to ease traffic congestion during evacuations, authorities suspended toll collections along major highways in central areas of the state and the Tampa Bay area.

 Some residents, such as Vanessa Vazquez, 50, a software engineer in St. Petersburg, said they planned to ride out the storm at home despite evacuation warnings.